Online matching games in bipartite expanders and applications: Fast online matching with -expiration

-In this section we prove that graphs with 1-expansion up to $K$ have dynamic matching with load $O(\log (KT))$, provided that Requester `retracts' each match after at most $T$ rounds.

-Recall the dynamic matching game with parameters $K$ and $\ell$.
-Requester and Matcher maintain a set $M$ of edges.
-They alternate turns, and at their turn they do the following. \begin{itemize}[label=--, leftmargin=*, labelsep=5pt, labelwidth=5pt] \item Requester removes edges from $M$ so that $\#M \le K-1$.
-He also selects a left node $x$.
-We say that he {\em requests} $x$. \item Matcher replies by adding an edge to $M$ that is incident on $x$.
-After this, every left node must have load at most~$\ell$, i.e., is incident on at most $\ell$ edges in $M$. \end{itemize} If Matcher fails to reply or violates this condition, then she looses.
-The aim of Matcher is to avoid loosing indefinitely.
+In this section we present matching strategies for games in which Requester is restricted, culminating with a proof of proposition~\ref{p:matching-w-expiration}.
+They will be used in the proof of the main result, theorem~\ref{th:DynamicMatching}, and in the application with non-adaptive dictionaries.
+Also, similar games define versions of $\eps$-rich matching in section~\ref{sec:rich_matching}, which are used in the application with bitprobe storage schemes.

-In this section we consider 2 variants of this game in which it is easier for Matcher to satisfy the conditions. \begin{itemize} \item In an {\em incremental} matching game, Requester can not remove edges from $M$.
-Note that such a game lasts for at most $K$ rounds, and Matcher wins if he can reply $K$ times.
+\begin{itemize} \item In the {\em incremental} matching game, Requester can not remove edges from $M$.
+Note that such a game can not last for more than $K$ rounds.
+Matcher wins if he can reply $K$ times.